gtoonstra/etl-with-airflow/_sources/etlexample.txt

 well with a couple of simple changes.

 First, let's set up a simple postgres database that has a little bit of data, so that the example can materialize in full and the processing becomes clear.
+You'll see that the OLTP product and customer tables do not have a primary key; this is intentional to simplify how data is ingested into the target environment...
+You'd have to modify the OLTP database inbetween the runs of airflow DWH processing runs to get some nice dimensions in your data.
+This structure simulates updates over time.

 .. important::